 - One to 3 years of additional fellowship training in pediatric urology

 A pediatric urologist must devote a minimum of 75% of his or her practice to the urologic problems of infants, children, and adolescents.

 The American Board of Urology has identified urologists that meet these criteria with a certification of added qualification in Pediatric Urology.

 What Types of Treatments Do Pediatric Urologists Provide?

 Pediatric urologists are surgeons who can diagnose, treat, and manage children’s urinary and genital problems.
 Pediatric urologists generally provide the following services:

 - Evaluation and management of voiding disorders, vesicoureteral reflux, and urinary tract infections that require surgery

-- Surgical reconstruction of the urinary tract (kidneys, ureters, and bladder) including genital abnormalities, hypospadias, and intersex conditions
+- Surgical reconstruction of the urinary tract (kidneys, ureters, and bladder) including genital abnormalities, hypospadias, and disorders of sex development

 - Surgery for groin conditions in childhood and adolescence (undescended testes, hydrocele/hernia, varicocele).